Ways to help with depression…

 I explained to the guy at the group meeting about the importance of conversation.

-You need to talk to her, explain your reasons for feeling the way you do at that you just need some time before you start to go out and socialize again, at the same time she needs to listen to you so she can understand how you feel.
+You need to talk to her, explain your reasons for feeling the way you do at you just need some time before you start to go out and socialize again, at the same time she needs to listen to you so she can understand how you feel.

 Silence solves no problems, the conversation does!